jaketclarke/census_2016/README.md

 	* This probably requires a patch to csvsql which I might do at some stage

 	* For the moment, this is why `monkey_patch_averages()` is there

+* the 'append' in Pandas to_sql method, combined with no primary key on the table, means if you run the insert several times, it will insert
+	* in future will add a 'truncate table' step

 ### Requires